Chestnut Herbal School

 • Anticatarrhal (decongestant)

-Usnea is especially helpful in treating respiratory congestion, as it is drying and anti-inflammatory, in addition to being antimicrobial.
-I primarily use Usnea in tincture form, and combine it with immune stimulants, for upper and lower respiratory infections.
-It is also one of my treasured remedies for urinary tract infections, along with corn silk (Zea mays), uva-ursi (Arctostaphylos uva-ursi) and marshmallow root (Althaea officinalis).
+Usnea is especially helpful in treating respiratory congestion, as it is drying, anti-inflammatory, and antimicrobial.
+I primarily use usnea in tincture form, and combine it with immune stimulants, for upper and lower respiratory infections.
+It is also one of my treasured remedies for urinary tract infections, along with corn silk (Zea mays), uva-ursi (Arctostaphylos uva-ursi), and marshmallow root (Althaea officinalis).
 Most urinary tract infections can be successfully addressed with this protocol, along with unsweetened cranberry juice.
 Be sure to look out for warning signs of a kidney infection, such as fever, back pain, and persistent urinary symptoms.
 Kidney infections are best addressed with antibiotics.

 A closeup of Usnea (Usnea spp.).